If you’re interested in inversions (going upside down) than this How to Handstand Guide is for you!

 From plank, you can increase your shoulder strength by practicing dolphin.
 In dolphin the forearms are on the mat, fingers still extended and palms flat on the mat.
 Shoulders are the focus here, but don’t forget to keep your butt out of the air!
 If you have your core engaged, and your back neutral, this won’t be a problem!
 If you really want to have some fun, get into dolphin plank then walk the feet up closer to the elbows.
 Hold this pose for 2 breaths then walk the feet back into plank.
 Continue this for 4-5 rounds of breath.

 Remember how I mentioned falling gracefully?
-Well I fall into wheel, so I think this is a great pose to practice if you are working on handstands!
+Falling is going to be part of learning how to handstand so we want to make sure we can do it gracefully.
+I fall into wheel, so I think this is a great pose to practice if you are working on handstands!
 It’s also great to know how to get out of wheel once you are there.
 Most of the time I practice my handstands against the wall but when I don’t, I sometimes fall forward and land in wheel!
 To get into wheel, just lay on your back and bring your feet as close to your butt as possible.
 Hands come close to the ears and you push up with your hands and feet at once, squeezing your butt and pushing through the hips.
 If this is difficult for you, you may want to attend a few classes and let the instructor know that is something you are working on.

 “L Stand” or wall walks.
 Start in downward dog.
 Make sure you have a strong base on the floor, spread your fingers wide and glue your knuckles to the floor.
 Carefully walk one leg up the wall, then follow with the oppostite leg until your body is in the shape of an “L”.
 Hold for one breath and slowly walk back to downward dog.
 Repeat 8-10 times while practicing to build shoulder strength (and don’t hate me please).